 Curriculum-based environmental education programs are available to schools and youth groups.
 Teacher workshops are available.
 Group programs must be arranged in advance and may be scheduled by calling the park office.

-Programs are offered year-round.
+Programs are offered year round.
 Many programs feature Shoaff’s Mill.
 Over 12,000 people visit the mill annually.
-For more detailed information on programs contact the park office.
+Contact the park office for more detailed information on programs.

 Explore environmental education and interpretation for more information.

 Old Fashioned Apple Festival: Held the third weekend of October in time for fall foliage, this festival will take your taste buds back to the mid-19th century.
 You can see and taste apple butter cooked in a large copper kettle in front of Shoaff’s Mill.
 Apples are ground and squeezed in a century-old water powered press.
 Shoaff’s Mill grinds cornmeal, cracked corn and apples.
 Visitors may taste samples of apple cider, apple butter and cornmeal recipes as long as supplies last.